programmingfundamental/courses/docs/obektno-orientirano-programirane-1-chast copy/laboratorno-uprazhnenie-3/README.md

 6. By default, all methods in interface are abstract and public.
 7. Properties, declared in interface, are public, static and final by default, i.e. they are constants.

+**PRACTICE**
+Define interface *Movement*:
+-Method *move()* – returns type of movement as text;

+Define abstract class *Animal*:
+-Implements interface Movement;
+-Attributes for *name*, *age* and *weight* that are visible only in this class; -Parameterized constructor;
+-Abstract method *sound()* – returns type of sound as text; -Abstract method *type()* – returns wild/pet as text; -Method *toString()*;

+Define classes *Dog*, *Cat*, *Bird* and *Lion*, and implement all required methods.

+Define class *Application* with main function, where:
+-Create an array with all types of animals;
+-For each animal, print to the console the way it moves and its sound; -Calculate and display to the console how many of the animals are wild; -Calculate and display to the console the average age of all animals; -Calculate and display to the console the weight of all animals from the array.